OpenDataLiteracy/WA-State-Library-2018/readme.md

 - 2 Blog Posts to be posted on ODL Medium blog (https://medium.com/open-data-literacy):
   - July 11
   - August 8
-- 1x End of the Year Presentation:
+- End of the Year Presentation:
-  - Date TBD late August;
+  - August 10
 - Weekly updates / progress reports, etc:
   - Fridays each week of internship